nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### Edit the information of an event or a participant: `edit`

-Edit the information of an event/participant/item.
+Edits the information of an event/participant/item.

 Format: